Quantum Nonlocality under Latency Constraints: Latency-Constrained (LC) Games

 We defined a quantum strategy for an LC game in~\Cref{dfn:graph_quantum}.
 Ostensibly, the core mathematical object that describes it is not the same as that of quantum strategies for conventional nonlocal games.
 However, it is worthwhile to check this statement more carefully.
-In particular, we want to check that if we use the same mathematical object as a quantum strategy for a nonlocal game, but allow communication of inputs just like a classical strategy for an LC game, whether we obtain the same set of behaviors.
+In particular, we want to check whether using the same mathematical object as in a quantum strategy for a nonlocal game, while allowing communication of inputs as in a classical strategy for an LC game, yields the same set of behaviors.

-That is, we define a strategy where parties share inputs according the connectivity graph and then make a measurement on a shared quantum state given the received information.
-This strategy is indeed consistent with~\Cref{dfn:graph_quantum}: if party $i$ wants to share his input $s_i$ to party $j$, he can simply use the isometry $W_i(s_i)$ which acts on an operator $O_i$ on $B_i$ by
+That is, we define a strategy where parties share inputs according to the connectivity graph and then make a measurement on a shared quantum state given the received information.
+This strategy is indeed consistent with~\Cref{dfn:graph_quantum}: if party $i$ wants to share his input $s_i$ to party $j$, he can simply use the isometry $W_i(s_i)$ which acts on a state $\vert \psi\rangle$ on $B_i$ by

 where $\vert s_i\rangle$ denotes classical information encoded in a fixed basis.
 Party $j$ performs a measurement on his quantum system conditioned on the classical information encoded in the fixed basis.
 This results in the strategy we described.
 In fact, we can give a new, simpler definition for this special class of quantum strategies. \begin{dfn} Let $(\mathcal V, \pi, G)$ be an LC game.
 Recall